LM1997610/TimeSeries-KPMG/README.md

 The dataset is private, not allowed to share the dataset outside this competition.\
 The dataset describes snacks sold in Northern Europe, the **target is to predict the volume sold in the next 4 months**.\
 The dataset is composed of 48 individual time series.

+Kaggle submission are evaluated using a score based on MAPE (Mean Absolute Percentage Error)